1967 Gabonese general election

 General elections were held in Gabon on 19 March 1967 to elect a President and the National Assembly.
-Incumbent Léon M'ba of the Gabonese Democratic Bloc was the only candidate in the presidential election, and was elected unopposed.
+Incumbent Léon M'ba of the Gabonese Democratic Bloc was the only candidate in the presidential election and was elected unopposed.
 In the National Assembly election the Gabonese Democratic Bloc was the only party to contest the election, and won all 47 seats.
-Voter turnout was 99.4%.
+Voter turnout was allegedly 99.4%.

-On 27 November 1967, just days after he took his presidential oath at the Gabonese embassy, M'ba died from cancer, and was succeeded by Ali Bernard Bongo.
-He declared the country a one-party state the following year.
+On 27 November 1967, just days after he took his presidential oath at the Gabonese embassy, M'ba died from cancer, and was succeeded by Albert-Bernard Bongo.
+The following year, Bongo declared his Gabonese Democratic Party (the renamed BDG) to be the only legally permitted party.